Updated: May 15

 Love Letter to my Mom

 Love is that deep stirring that is felt in your heart and soul… it is intangible yet palatable energy that connects us all.
 There is no greater force on this planet than love.
 Love has given me the capacity to share the joy and the pain in life with others.
 It has taught me the importance of being open and vulnerable in order to experience intimacy.
 It has helped me put into action words like compassion, understanding, and grace.
 Love gives me patience when I am empty and inspires me to extend kindness beyond my own understanding.
 Love fuels my desire to make someone else’s life more important than my own.
 Love doesn’t judge, it leans into understanding, empathy, and acceptance.
 Love is expressed in words but it comes to life through action.
 It appears as a smile, a touch, an act of kindness, a hug, a helping hand… all given without measure or expectation.
 Love sometimes shows up in the form of a deep sense of loss, like a pit that has no bottom.
 Love is helping me feel my sadness and emptiness while reminding me not to get stuck there.
 Love has opened me up to gratitude.
 Gratitude that has bonded with faith to give me hope in the darkest hour.
 Love makes me miss my mom beyond words but it is also leading me to a place of acceptance and peace.
 Love is shining its warmth on me so that my fears in time will become a faint whisper rather than a roar.
-I know I will be OK because my mom’s spirit will live in me always and Gods protection will forever be my coat of armor.
-Thank you mom for teaching me to fall in love with life and not material things.
+I know I will be OK because my mom’s spirit will live in me always and God's protection will forever be my coat of armor.
+Thank you Mom for teaching me to fall in love with life and not material things.
 Thank you for being an amazing mom, best friend, adviser, wing-women, advocate, and my biggest fan.
-Thank you for showing me grace, compassion, and for always being there even when you were tired.
-Thank you for helping me not take things so seriously and for reminding all that you touched to love life with a child-like abandon.
+Thank you for showing me grace, and compassion, and for always being there even when you were tired.
+Thank you for helping me not take things so seriously and for reminding all that you touched to love life with child-like abandon.
 Thanks for being all that love represents.
 Visit me in my dreams and I will see you on the other side.
 I love you to the moon and back.

 “May your spirit dance in the waves and your soul join God and all your loved ones in heaven.”